I-fahd/SOC-Analyst-Portfolio/SOC114_Malicious_Attachment_Detected/readme.md

 **Status:** Closed

 **Description:**
 A phishing email containing a malicious Excel attachment (`Invoice.xlsx`) was delivered to an internal user (**Richard**).
-The attachment utilized a known Microsoft Office vulnerability (CVE-2017-11882) to execute malicious code.
-The host was successfully compromised as the user opened the file, triggering a credential dumping tool (`LaZagne.exe`).
+The attachment was associated with a known Microsoft Office vulnerability (CVE-2017-11882), according to threat intelligence reports.
+Endpoint security alerts indicated the execution of a credential harvesting tool `(LaZagne.exe)` after the file was opened.
 The device was isolated, and the malicious email was deleted.

 ---